The Complexity of 3SAT_N and the P versus NP Problem

 $\bf Theorem \mbox{ }3$. $\mathcal {P} \ne \mathcal {NP}$.

-We can apply the new argument to $2SAT$, however, we cannot get any contradiction, so we cannot change the status of $2SAT$.
+We can apply the new argument to $2SAT$; however, we cannot get any contradiction, so we cannot change the status of $2SAT$.
 Since $2SAT \in \mathcal{P}$, if we classify $2SAT$, we obtain $2SAT$ itself or some classes in $2SAT$ which are also in $\mathcal{P}$.
-For any such classification, we can define an aggressive truth assignment $e_1e_2\cdots e_m$ as the following: for any $\eta \in 2SAT(n)$, (1) it evaluates $\eta$ as a generalized truth assignment; (2) it checks that if $\eta$ is satisfiable using Aspvall, Plass and Tarjan's algorithm \cite{Aspvall1}.
+For any such classification, we can define an aggressive truth assignment $e_1e_2\cdots e_m$ as follows: for any $\eta \in 2SAT(n)$, (1) it evaluates $\eta$ as a generalized truth assignment; (2) it checks that if $\eta$ is satisfiable using Aspvall, Plass and Tarjan's algorithm \cite{Aspvall1}.
 Now for any instance $\eta \in 2SAT$, the aggressive truth assignment $e_1e_2 \cdots e_m$ works in this way: (1) it evaluates $\eta$ as a truth assignment, if $e_1e_2 \cdots e_m(\eta) = true$, it returns a true value, otherwise it goes to next step; (2) it checks if $\eta$ is satisfiable using Aspvall, Plass and Tarjan's algorithm \cite{Aspvall1}.
 If $\eta$ is satisfiable, it returns a true value, otherwise it returns a false value.
 So $e_1e_2 \cdots e_m(\eta) = true$ if and only if $\eta$ is satisfiable.
 Since Aspvall, Plass and Tarjan's algorithm is linear time algorithm on $2SAT$, all aggressive truth assignments are linear time algorithms on $2SAT$ as well.
-Clearly, the pseudo-algorithm concept is suitable for $\cup_{s=1}^4(3,s)\mbox{-}SAT_{N}$, but not suitable for $2SAT$.
+Unlike $3SAT_{N}$, we cannot introduce the compatible set concept in this case.
+The pseudo-algorithm concept is suitable for $3SAT_{N}$, but makes no sense for $2SAT$.